 Who is eligible to borrow a Federal Direct PLUS Loan?

-A "parent" must be the student's biological or adoptive parent or the student's stepparent, if the biological or adoptive parent has remarried at the time of the application.
+A "parent" must be the student's biological or adoptive parent or the student's stepparent, if the biological or adoptive parent has remarried at the time of the loan request.
 Your child must be a dependent student who is enrolled at least half-time (six credits).
 For financial aid purposes, a student is considered "dependent" if he or she is under 24, unmarried, and has no legal dependents at the time the FAFSA is submitted.
 (Exceptions are made for veterans, wards of the court, and other special circumstances.)

 Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
 In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.

 The U.S. Department of Education's Direct Loan Servicing Center will conduct a credit check on the parent borrower before approving the loan.
 If the loan is denied because of an adverse credit history, the Direct Loan Servicing Center will notify the parent.
 The Department will check the parent borrower's credit history each time a Direct PLUS Loan is requested.
 If the parent borrower has adverse credit history, they may still be able borrow a Direct PLUS Loan if they (1) document to the Department's satisfaction that there are extenuating circumstances, or (2) obtain an endorser who does not have an adverse credit history.
 An endorser is someone who agrees to repay the Direct PLUS loan if the borrower does not repay the loan.
 The endorser of a Direct PLUS Loan may not be the student for whom the parent borrower is borrowing the loan.
-Additionally if a parent is denied, a dependent student can complete the application to borrow an additional Federal Direct Unsubsidized Student Loan.
+Additionally if a parent is denied, a dependent student can complete the request to borrow an additional Federal Direct Unsubsidized Student Loan.

 A parent loan requires a serious, long-term commitment and must be repaid.
 Therefore, it is important to borrow only what the borrower can reasonably afford to repay.
 Steps to determining the amount to borrow include looking at HCC costs as well as considering the total amount of financial aid the student is expecting to receive.
 Current debt and future borrowing needs should also be considered.
 For more information about how much to borrow, click here.

-There are no set limits for Direct PLUS Loans, but the amount borrowed may not be more than the cost of the dependent students education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
+There are no set limits for Direct PLUS Loans, but the amount borrowed may not be more than the cost of the dependent student's education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
 The school will determine the actual amount that can be borrowed.

 Each loan disbursement will be made at least five weeks after the semester start date or two weeks after certification of the loan, whichever is later.
 The student will continue to receive a bill from the college until the loan is disbursed in full and any remaining balance owed to the college is paid.
 These dates are estimated and may change if additional information is received from the Department of Education.
 If the student is enrolled in a late starting or fast track class, the loan disbursement and any refund amount due may be delayed.
 The loan disbursement will arrive directly at the college via Electronic Funds Transfer (EFT) unless you request paper check delivery.